-Checkpoints and check-in
+Checkpoints and registration

 Register when you arrive